About Glocal Community Partners

 Isn’t this a great opportunity for the church to reach out to the world at our doorsteps building friendships based on mutual care, trust and hospitality?

 Glocal Community Partners is a non-profit ministry of Cole Community Church whose mission is to mobilize, train and connect volunteers with our New American neighbors in friendship.
-We have found that these friendships are not only an important to the process of the healing and integration of our new neighbors, but the are they enrich the lives of those who have the privilege of being part in of their lives.
+We have found that these friendships are not only an important to the process of the healing and the integration, but the are they enrich the lives of those who have the privilege of getting involved.

 How do you get involved?